What's New Explore the new updates and features of BoldDesk in our May release. Learn more

 2. Communicate clearly

-The best course of action to deal with unhappy customers is to communicate and obtain further information.
 Unsatisfied consumers who receive a prompt response are more likely to continue working with you.
-Therefore, you need to communicate to customers that you will review their complaint fairly and without bias.
-Additionally, describe the procedure you are going to use to address their problem, tell them the follow-up time period, and provide a resolution to correct their situation.
+Therefore, you need to communicate clearly to unhappy customers that you will review their complaints fairly and without bias.

 Communicate clearly to deal with unhappy customers